Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-intelligence.md

 ## Practice 17: Turn command needs into clear intelligence requirements

 **Problem**
-Vague questions produce scattered collection and unfocused analysis.
+Vague questions produce a scattered collection and unfocused analysis.

 **Action**
 State each intelligence requirement as a specific question tied to a decision.